drawshield/Blazon-Parser/README.md

 ## Notes

 (1) I am aware that Re:Flex does support include files, so that is an alternative if you don't like my approach

+## Examples

+This is not the place to cover the whole of heraldry, there are plenty of books on the subject, however we can look at a few examples of input and the corresponding output.